“For music and service to become your way of life, you must confront economic realities.”

 As an alternative to the antiquated master-apprentice scheme, I propose a structure in which students receive artistic and career coaching from multiple mentors and not primarily from one applied teacher.

-Under such a mentors-apprentice system, students would still benefit from studying under a master in their genre, but that master wouldn’t be the exclusive source of students’ artistic, technical, and professional education.
+Under such a mentors-apprentice system, students would still benefit from studying under masters in their genres, but those masters wouldn’t be the exclusive source of students’ artistic, technical, and professional education.

 They’d receive individual career advising from dedicated professionals, and there would also be curricular integration such that academic courses would promote creative thinking and communication skills as opposed to rote learning and multiple-choice testing.

-In sum, veteran masters offer priceless knowledge to young people, but when it comes to professional arts education, the master-apprentice model is dead.
+In sum, established masters offer priceless knowledge to young people, but when it comes to professional arts education in the 21st century, the master-apprentice model is dead.

 Do Musicians Often Resemble Underpants Gnomes?